20 Animals That Eat Chickens

 However, the Honey Badger, found mainly in Africa, the Middle East, and India, is an entirely different story.

 Honey Badgers are fearless and ferocious predators that will go to great lengths to access chickens.
-They can literally tear apart a coop to reach their prey.
+They can tear apart a coop to reach their prey.

 To prevent these animals that eat chickens from attacks, it’s important to bury wire that extends outward from the coop by two to three feet, ensuring a sturdy and well-secured coop with strong locks.